kubeovn/kube-ovn/docs/vlan.md

 Kube-OVN also support underlay Vlan mode network for better performance and throughput.
 In Vlan mode, the packets will send directly to physical switches with vlan tags.

-To enable Vlan mode, a ~~dedicated~~ network interface is required by container network.
-Mac address, MTU, IP addresses and routes attached to the interface will be copied/transferred to an OVS bridge named `br-provider`.
+To enable Vlan mode, at least one interface connected to the external provider network is required.
 The related switch port must work in trunk mode to accept 802.1q packets.
 For underlay network with no vlan tag, you need to set the VLAN ID to 0.

+From v1.7.0, Mac address, MTU, IP addresses and routes attached to each interface will be copied/transferred to an OVS bridge named `br-PROVIDER_NAME` where `PROVIDER_NAME` is the provider network name.
+This mechanism enables underlay mode on machines with only one physical network interface.

+> By default, the provider name is `provider`.

 ~~By now, Geneve or Vlan network mode is a global install option, all container must work in the same network mode.
 We are working at combine two networks in one cluster.~~